Best mortgage deals for buy-to-let investors

 Our buyer is paying fees up-front.

-Accord Mortgages has one of the best fixed-rate deals for buy to let investors, charging 2.19% until January 2019.
-With a £1,158 initial fee and monthly repayments of £342 our buyer will pay £9,366 over the first two years.
-After the fixed-rate period, the standard variable rate of 5.54% implies repayments will rise to £804, though that might change.
+Virgin Money has one of the best fixed-rate deals for buy to let investors, charging 2.04% until April 2019.
+With a £1,709 initial fee and monthly repayments of £319 our buyer will pay £9,365 over the first two years.
+After the fixed-rate period, the standard variable rate (SVR) of 4.54% kicks in and means repayments will rise to £709, though that might change.

-Deals are slightly more attractive with a 40% deposit, with rates available for well under 2%.
-However, these headline-grabbers carry chunky fees, and often aren’t the best value deals when you crunch the numbers.
+Deals are slightly more attractive with a 40% deposit, with rates available for well under 2%, though you’ll need to remember to factor in the up-front fees.

 Every mortgage lender has a standard variable rate of interest, or SVR, on which it bases all its mortgage deals, including fixed and discounted rate and tracker mortgages.
 When special deals come to an end, the terms of the deal usually state that the borrower has to pay the lender’s SVR for a period of time or pay redemption penalties.
 The lender’s SVR is, in turn, based on the Bank of England’s base lending rate decided by the Bank’s Monetary Policy Committee (MPC).
 Every time the MPC raises its rate, mortgage lenders generally increase their SVR by the same amount but when the MPC lowers its rate, lenders are often slow to pass this on or don’t pass on the full cut to borrowers.